 Water Resistant Tents:

 Tents with water resistant finishes and coatings can only hold the water off for so long.
-During intense rain events or even long, steady showers and snowfall, the moisture will pool on the tent canopy, ultimately resulting in leaks.
+During intense rain storms or long, steady showers and snowfall during winter tent camping, the moisture will pool on the tent canopy, ultimately resulting in leaks.

-What Material Types Are Used For The Outer And Inner Of A Waterproof Tent?
+What Material Types Are Used For Waterproof Tents?

 The inner and outer rain cover materials used on a tent may vary across the different brands and manufacturers.
 However, a tent’s inner and outer layer is often made of the same materials.

-Here are the three general tent fabrics most commonly used for waterproof and weatherproof tents.
-This will help you decide the right tent for you prior to leaving on your next outdoor adventure!
+Here are the three most common tent fabrics used for waterproof and weatherproof tents.
+This will help you decide the right tent for you prior to leaving on your next outdoor adventure.

-One of the most common man-made tent fabrics worldwide for high-end tents, nylon is a manufactured fabric that is similar to polyester, but often there is confusion between these two materials.
+One of the most common man-made tent fabrics worldwide for high-end tents, nylon is a manufactured fabric that is similar to polyester.
+There is often confusion between these two materials, though.

-Tents made of a waterproof nylon material are more expensive than polyester tents and have the ability to last longer and are more rugged for those who camp several times a year.
+Tents made of a waterproof nylon material are more expensive than polyester tents and have the ability to last longer.
+These are the more rugged option for those who camp several times a year, often in inclement weather.

-Many seasonal campers, or campers that only occasionally set out on hiking adventures, often chose polyester tents.
+Many seasonal campers, or campers that only occasionally do tent camping, often chose polyester tents.
 These type of tents are the most common due to being more affordable than nylon tents.

-The downside of polyester tents is over time and continuous exposure to the elements and UV rays from the sun, the waterproof coating will deteriorate and is required to be re-applied to maintain its weatherproof feature.
+The downside of polyester tents is that over time and continuous exposure to the elements and UV rays from the sun, the waterproof coating will deteriorate.
+The coating will need to be re-applied to maintain its weatherproof feature.

 Dyneema waterproof tents are some of the newest and most advanced waterproofed tents available.
 These tents are ultra-lightweight and have an incredibly high tensile strength.

-Dyneema tent fabric, unlike nylon and polyester, is inherently waterproof on its own, without the need for an additional polyurethane or other chemical coating.
+Dyneema tent fabric, unlike nylon and polyester, is inherently waterproof on its own.
+It does not need an additional polyurethane or other chemical coating to make it waterproof.

 ✳️ Check out our camping gift guide!

 A breathable tent is dependent on its base material.
-Non-breathable tents are susceptible to condensate building up on the interior increasing the humidity in the summer months and making everything inside damp or saturated with moisture.
+Non-breathable tents are susceptible to condensation building up on the interior, especially in summer months when the humidity is high.

 Tents made from nylon and polyester are not breathable.
-Thus, why many tents made from these fabrics have additional air vents with rain covers built into the design of the tent.
+That is why many tents made from these fabrics have additional air vents with rain covers built into the design of the tent.

-Dyneema fabric tents, however, are more breathable, making them a solid choice for year-round campers and hikers.
+Dyneema fabric tents, however, are more breathable, making them a smart choice for year-round campers and hikers.

 How Long Will A Waterproof Tent Last?

-The lifespan of a waterproof tent lasts depends on the fabric from which it is constructed.
+The lifespan of how long a waterproof tent lasts depends on the fabric from which it is constructed.

-It is a widely held belief Dyneema waterproof tents are one of the most durable tent fabrics – often outlasting nylon and polyester tents – due to the fabric’s waterproofing and UV durability characteristics.
+Dyneema waterproof tents are one of the most durable tent fabrics and will likely outlast nylon and polyester tents due to the fabric’s waterproofing and UV durability characteristics.